 TEXT column and the

-pText bind variable to upper case to achieve case-insensitive matching, and concatenating a wildcard character before and after the parameter value to search for occurrences of the search text anywhere in the database value.
+pText bind variable to upper case to achieve case-insensitive matching.
+We are also concatenating a wildcard character before and after the parameter value to search for occurrences of the search text anywhere in the database value.

 Point-and-click Where clauses